 Product videographer

-Product videographers film objects, interfaces, packaging, demos, and hands-on use.
-This can be simple tabletop work or a full launch shoot with talent, set design, macro lenses, motion control, and paid-social versions.
+Product videographers film physical objects, software interfaces, packaging, demos, and hands-on use.
+The scope ranges from simple tabletop e-commerce video to a full launch shoot with talent, set design, macro lenses, motion control, and paid-social versioning.

 Event videographer